manish978973/VLBA2_Apache_Gora/README.md

 * Linux Mint
 * Ubuntu

+## SETTING UP THE JAVA and LINUX ENVIRONMENT

+This project was developed using IntelliJ IDEA integrated environment and in Ubuntu.Follow the [link ](https://www.jetbrains.com/help/idea/installation-guide.html) to set up the environment.

 ## DOWNLOADING AND INSTALLING THE PROJECT

 Download the appropriate Gora versions by clicking the following [link ](https://gora.apache.org/downloads.html).After downloading the source code of Gora, we are good to install it